Cristiano Ronaldo reportedly asks to leave Juventus - Latest transfer news

 Ronaldo then came on in the 2-2 draw and thought he had scored a late winner, but it was ruled out for offside and the Portuguese star was booked for taking his shirt off in celebration.

+With the Kylian Mbappe situation developing at PSG (he looks likely to join Real Madrid in the final days of the window) could Ronaldo be heading to PSG to replace him?

-The report about his future states that Cristiano Ronaldo made the request “because he hopes to find a solution on the market in the next days.”
+The initial report about his future states that Cristiano Ronaldo made the request to not start at Udinese “because he hopes to find a solution on the market in the next days.”

 What is the latest?

-Note: UPDATE: Ronaldo left Juventus training early on Wednesday, August 25 with a reported right arm injury.
-Is it believed that Juventus are assessing whether or not he can play against Empoli in Serie A this weekend.